|HMRC Reference:Notice IPT 1 (April 2014)||View Change History|

 N.B.
 There is no scope for apportionment of taxable intermediaries’ fees (see paragraph 2.4.4 for more information).

 This table contains some examples of possible apportionment methods for common types of policy.
 Whether you use one of these examples, or an alternative method to apportion a premium, you must be able to demonstrate to us that the method used gives a just and reasonable result.
-You should ensure that the apportionment is not arbitrary and is based on firm, verifiable information.
+You should make sure that the apportionment is not arbitrary and is based on firm, verifiable information.
 The method of apportionment used must have some relationship with the risk being covered.
 See paragraph 15.1 for information about the records you are required to keep.

 Buildings and/or contents